Thanks for checking in...click to read more

 I am an associate professor of marketing at the University of Arizona with affiliations in psychology, cognitive science, and veterinary medicine.
 I am the director of the Arizona Think Tank for Behavioral Decision Making, an external faculty affiliate at Stanford University's Institute for Research in the Social Sciences (IRiSS), and distinguished visiting professor in consumer behavior at EGADE Business School.

-My research broadly deals with the ways consumers strive for desirable entities (things, people, pets), how they feel about these entities, and whether their actions will lead to outcomes such as product purchases or new relationships.
+My research broadly deals with the ways consumers strive for desirable entities (humans, products, pets, AIs), how they feel about these entities, and whether their actions will lead to outcomes such as product purchases or new relationships.

 In one stream of research, I try to understand fundamental psychological and physiological explanations of consumer decision making.
 In doing so, I find that when consumers encounter deep-seated interoceptive signals, they often interpret those as subjective feelings of yearning and craving, and in turn strive for desirable things.
 These signals can be found in positive consumption domains (hope for financial gains, love for brands) as well as negative ones (pain from broken social relationships, felt betrayal by brands, self-directed shame), and lead to strengthened activation of people's reward system and weakened activation of their self-control system.
 Because goods, services, and experiences possess high levels of reward potency, consumers can be found to turn to the marketplace to satiate their yearning and craving.